MohidFarhan/MohidFarhan.github.io/_posts/2025-08-30-Measuring-the-universe.md

 ---

-title: "Blog 3: Measuring the Cosmos—From Parallax to the Edge of the Universe"
+title: "Blog 3—Measuring the Cosmos: From Parallax to the Edge of the Universe"
 date: 2025-08-30
 categories: [Cosmology, Astronomy, Particle Physics, Astrophysics]
 use_math: true